We like data, and we like to share ...

 The households in these areas do not have access to mains gas for heating or cooking, and are likely to be reliant upon more expensive forms of heating such as oil or bottled gas.

-NB There are 412,696 postcodes in this dataset.
+NB There are over 381,385 postcodes in this dataset.
 Please be aware that conversion to other file formats such as .xls may result in loss of data, because not all spreadsheets support a sufficient number of rows.
-After conversion, please check the number of records before you use the data.
+After conversion, please check the number of records before you use the data (the final postcode - ZE3 9JZ - should be in row number 381,386).